EmilioG1/mr-roboger/README.md

 Test: "It should index the array and tell if there is a 3 in the input"
 Code: looper(13);
 Expected Output: true

+Test: "Turn value to string and push in place of array"

+take the number input. store values into an array ie - 10 = 1.....9,10 from there, iterate through array to find instances of 3 2 or 1 take those specific instances and replace them wiht beep boop or neighbor output array